Autism

 What You Can Do This Week: Practical Ways to Lower the Masking Load

 Try these as experiments.
 Not rules.
-Your daughter’s nervous system will tell you what works.
+Your daughter’s nervous system will tell you what work.

 A Hopeful Note Before You Go